 Table of Contents

-Landscapers are part of an industry that is forever thriving.
-Property owners modify areas outside of the homes of people who do not have the tools, time, or equipment to do it themselves.
-The average landscaper makes roughly $18 per hour, unless you become the head of a landscaping team, in which case you are known as a landscape architect, which can bring in nearly $30 an hour.
+The average landscaper makes roughly $18 per hour, unless you become the head of a landscaping team, in which case you are known as a landscape architect, which can bring in nearly $30 per hour.

 Tools needed: You need to be ready to work year round no matter the weather or the season.
-You may need to use your own yard equipment and need to transport it to your different job.
+It is also possible that you will need your own yard equipment and need to transport it to your different job.

 Pro tip: Small, private companies tend to pay their workers more than larger companies.
 Try to seek job opportunities with smaller businesses because they will also be more likely to train you.

 Pro tip: Spend time enhancing your profile.
-You will land more jobs with a better looking profile.
+You will land more jobs with a better profile.

 You probably see Starbucks coffee shops everywhere and they are likely hiring.
 Starbucks is generally pretty flexible when it comes to scheduling, and they are usually open very early in the morning as well as late into the night.
 This can come in handy when you are looking for a more flexible income stream.
-You can make up to $15 an hour as a barista.
+You can make up to $15 an hour as a barista, too.

 Tools needed: You may need to buy your own professional attire if the company you work for does not provide one for you.